 - Branch, representative office, business location and warehouse registration certificates

-- Operating licenses for specific areas.
+- Operating license for specific areas.

 - Personal profiles of investors and capital contributors; code of governance issued to shareholders